UIUC-iSchool-DataViz/spring2019/week01/lecture01.md

 notes:
-When we think about visual communication of information, we *must* think about how human physiology interacts with that communication.
+When we think about visual communication of information, we *must* think about how human physiology interacts with those visuals.

 Also, fair warning: I'm not a medical doctor.